 Making the switch will give you access to Instagram analytics and insights that show you demographic information about your Instagram followers.
 Using this data, you’ll be able to tailor your social media content and even publish it at optimal times.

 Share a variety of content types

-You can share several different types of content via Instagram; each one has its benefits.
+You can share several different types of content with potential customers via Instagram; each one has its benefits.

 Single image Instagram post

 Publishing a single photo harkens back to the platform’s roots, where it all began.
 Instagram initially only allowed its users to post perfectly square pictures that would show up on their profiles and feeds.
 You can get a little more creative nowadays with the size, but you need to ensure your image still fits in the requisite dimensions for Instagram users (ratios range from 16:9 to 4:5).